Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Senior

-There are stories of Great Danes living for 12 years or longer, but these cases aren’t often proven.
+There are stories of Great Danes living for 12 years or longer, but these cases are uncommon and not always well documented.

 Dogster_Website dividers_v1_Jan 18 2024-03

 If you adopted your dog from a rescue or shelter, it can be almost impossible to know for sure how old they are.
-For Great Danes, particularly if they’re still growing, this can lead to problems later if you push your puppy too much, whether through lengthy walks or too much vigorous training.
+For Great Danes, particularly if they're still growing, this can lead to problems later if you push your puppy too much, whether through lengthy walks or exercise that is too intense for their age.

 The best thing to do in this case is to estimate your dog's age depending on their development in the following areas.
 Remember that a few of these signs can develop for younger dogs too.